basaandewiel/basaandewiel.github.io/_posts/2021-12-26-Domoticz-On-OpenWRT.md

 ---
 layout: post
-title: Install Domoticz on router running OpenWRT
+title: Install Domoticz including Zwave support  on router running OpenWRT
 ---
+I was running Domoticz on my Raspberry PI (RPI), but because I also did some development work on the RPI, sometimes the RPI crashed.
+And my Domoticz should always be running, because all my home automation runs on it.

+I also had a Linksys 3200 ACM router, running OpenWRT, with enough empty space.
+So I wanted to install domoticz on it, including a Zwave USB-stick.
+This blog describes the instructions on how to do this.

 ## Used configuration
 - hardware: Linksys WRT3200ACM
 - firmware version: OpenWrt 21.02.1 r16325-88151b8303 / LuCI openwrt-21.02 branch git-21.357.58218-b3cd473

-I was running domoticz on my Raspberry PI (RPI), but because I also did some development work on the RPI, sometimes the RPI crashed.
-And my Domoticz should always be running, because of all home automation running on it.

-I also had a Linksys 3200 ACM router, running OpenWRT, with enought empty space.
-So I wanted to install domoticz on it, including a Zwave USB-stick.
 The code below installs everything on OpenWRT that is neede to run domoticz.

 NB: I store the domoticz database on my RPI to prevent space problems on my router.